 Types of re-registration appointments

-There are three types of re-registration for a child born in England or Wales:
+There are different types of re-registration for a child born in England or Wales.
+For example

-- To add the natural father's details where the existing record does not show any father and the child's natural parents have not married each other since the date of the child's birth.
+- A birth may be re-registered to add the natural father's details where the existing record does not show any father and the child's natural parents have not married or formed a civil partnership with each other since the date of the child's birth.

-- Following the marriage or civil partnership of two female parents to show the child as a child of marriage or civil partnership.
+- A birth may be re-registered following the marriage or civil partnership of two female parents to show the child as a child of marriage or civil partnership.

-- A completed , signed by both parents, for each child to be re-registered.
+- One completed , signed by both parents, for each child to be re-registered.

-- Your original marriage certificate.
+- You will need to bring your original UK marriage or civil partnership certificate.
 If you were not married in England, Wales, Scotland or Northern Ireland, we will need to refer your application to the General Register Office for authorisation before any re-registration can take place.

-- One parent is required to attend at the register office for the re-registration.
+- One parent must go to the register office to complete the re-registration.

 Adding the natural father's details

-This type of re-registration gives the natural father for the child.
-This responsibility can only be removed by a court.
-You may wish to seek legal advice on this prior to your application.
+This re-registration gives the natural father for the child.
+Only a court can remove this.
+You may want to get legal advice before applying.

-- A completed , signed by both parents, for each child to be re-registered.
+- One completed , signed by both parents, for each child to be re-registered.

-- Both parents are required to attend at the register office for the re-registration.
+- Both parents must go to the register office for the re-registration.
 If there is a reason why both parents cannot attend together, please contact us to discuss your situation.

 Re-registering a child born to two female parents